About Atlanta Charter Middle School

 The Curriculum

-The curriculum at ACMS does not rely on textbooks; rather, it is driven by rich and interesting learning experiences that help students to show understanding.
-Teachers develop the curriculum to reflect both the Georgia Performance Standards for each grade level and the standards of national discipline-specific organizations.
-As well, experiences which take students away from the school to support their learning occur on a regular basis, whether exploring the cosmos at the Space Science Center, comparing different artistic movements at the High Museum of Art, or getting to know more about our national history by visiting Washington, D.C. as the entire eighth grade will do this spring.
+The curriculum at ACMS does not rely on textbooks; rather, it is driven by rich and interesting learning experiences that help students to show understanding and analysis.
+Teachers develop the curriculum in disciplinary and interdisciplinary teams to reflect both the Georgia Performance Standards for each grade level and the standards of national discipline-specific organizations.
+As well, experiences which take students away from the school to support their learning occur on a regular basis, such as exploring Georgia's coastal biology on Jekyll Island, comparing different artistic movements at the High Museum of Art, and getting to know more about our national history by visiting Washington, D.C. for a week.

 Advisory